 - (1) After a reset, the user is free to execute (non-portable) hardware specific code.
 Interrupts of category 2 and 3 are not allowed to run until the phase 5.
 The non-portable section ends by detection of the application mode. - (2) Call StartOS with the application mode as a parameter.
-This call starts the operating system. - (3) The operating system performs internal start-up functions and - (4) calls the hook routine StartupHook, where the user may place initialisation procedures.
+This call starts the operating system (of OSEKtime is present, this is done automatically). - (3) The operating system performs internal start-up functions and - (4) calls the hook routine StartupHook, where the user may place initialisation procedures.
 During this hook routine, all user interrupts are disabled. - (5) The operating system enables user interrupts according to the INITIAL_INTERRUPT_DESCRIPTOR, and starts the scheduling activity.
 The INITIAL_INTERRUPT_DESCRIPTOR is statically assigned by the user.